asagi4/comfyui-prompt-control/README.md

 If you encounter issues as a user or if you're a node developer and Prompt Control somehow breaks something, feel free to file a bug report.

-## Prompt Control v2

-Prompt control has been almost completely rewritten.
-It now uses ComfyUI's lazy execution to build graphs from the text prompt at runtime.
-The generated graph is often exactly equivalent to a manually built workflow using native ComfyUI nodes.
-There are no more weird sampling hooks that could cause problems with other nodes

-### Removed features

-- Prompt interpolation syntax; it was too cumbersome to maintain
-- LoRA block weight integration; ditto, for now.

-### Everything broke, where are the old nodes?

-If you really need them, you can install the [legacy nodes](https://github.com/asagi4/comfyui-prompt-control-legacy).
-However, I will not fix bugs in those nodes, and I strongly recommend just migrating your workflows to the new nodes.

-You can have both installed at the same time; none of the nodes conflict.

 ## Requirements

 For LoRA scheduling to work, you'll need at least version 0.3.7 of ComfyUI (0.3.36 of ComfyUI desktop).